Weather: Close to freezing temperatures in North Island

 • Dairy farmers dry cows off early as 'tough winter' nears

-Napier and Masteron are hovering around 2C, with frosts expected across to Taumaranui.
+Napier and Masterton are hovering around 2C, with frosts expected across to Taumaranui.

 Auckland and Kaitaia are at 6C while Whangarei has reached 7C.